 Once your test is over with you simply get up, walk out and go back to the person you spoke to before you went in.
 He will log you out, check your licence again and then tell you to go speak to the person on the results desk to find out if you’ve passed or not.

-Personally I loved finding out if I’d passed instantly, I hate waiting to find out results as I just end up working myself up over it all…well that and I’m an inpatient bitch!
+Personally I loved finding out if I’d passed instantly, I hate waiting to find out results as I just end up working myself up over it all…well that and I’m an inpatient cow!

 To get your results you simply give them your license (last time I promise!) and they they give you a piece of paper with your results on.
-It will first tell you if you’ve passed or failed and then tell you your marks for each section: it will tell you the category the questions you got wrong were from but not the actual question itself.
-If you failed then you will need to go online to book the test go through the whole process again, unfortunately you can’t book a new test then and there.
+It will first tell you if you’ve passed or failed and then tells you your marks for each section; it also tells you the category the questions you got wrong were from, but not the actual question itself.
+If you failed then you will need to go online to book and through the whole process again; unfortunately you can’t book a new test then and there.